 From Kazuno-Hanawa Station in the northwest

-On weekends and during holidays from mid April to late October, there are one or two bus connections per day between Kazuno-Hanawa Station and Hachimantai-chojo bus stop near the summit of Mount Hachimantai that require a transfer at the Asupite Iriguchi bus stop along the way.
+On weekends and during holidays from mid April to mid October, there are one or two bus connections per day between Kazuno-Hanawa Station and Hachimantai-chojo bus stop near the summit of Mount Hachimantai that require a transfer at the Asupite Iriguchi bus stop along the way.